AnIrishDuck/petrify/README.rst

   tradeoffs:

   - The pymesh engine is the default where the pymesh2_ library is installed.
-It uses the IGL engine, which is mature and quite fast.
-However, building pymesh with IGL support can be difficult for novices and in certain environments (like Windows).
+It uses the CGAL CSG engine, which is mature and quite fast.
+However, building pymesh with CGAL support can be difficult for novices and in certain environments (like Windows and OSX).
   - cython-csg is relatively fast, but still requires a cython build toolchain.
   - pycsg is a pure-python implementation.
 It is obviously quite slow, but works everywhere python does.
 For example, pure python environments like pyiodide_